M. S. Golwalkar: Writings and ideology

 Golwalkar is known to have propagated Dharmic teachings.
-A book based on extracts of his writings, titled Guruji: Vision and Mission, includes a chapter titled "Hindu—the Son of this Motherland", which claims that 'Bhartiya' includes only those who have followed faiths rooted in pluralism, and that Indic faith followers represent this in India, since it accepts all approaches towards spirituality.
-In another chapter, titled "Our Identity and Nationality", he wrote that "All the elements required to develop as a great nation are present in this Hindu society in their entirety.
-This is why we say that in this nation of Bharat, living principles of the Hindu society are the living systems of this nation.
+A book based on extracts of his writings, titled Guruji: Vision and Mission, includes a chapter titled "Hindu—the Son of this Motherland", which claims that 'Bhartiya' includes only those who have followed faiths rooted in pluralism, and that Indic faith followers represent this in India since it accepts all approaches towards spirituality.
+In another chapter, titled "Our Identity and Nationality", he wrote, "All the elements required to develop as a great nation are present in this Hindu society in their entirety.
+This is why we say that in this nation of Bharat, the living principles of the Hindu society are the living systems of this nation.
 In short, this is 'Hindu Nation'."

-Some of Golwalkar's ideas differed with those from the RSS.
-For example, in his book We or Our Nationhood Defined, published in 1939, he compares the creation of a Hindu culture propagating the concept of acceptance of a shared Hindu heritage.
+Some of Golwalkar's ideas differed from those of the RSS.
+For example, in his book We, or Our Nationhood Defined, published in 1939, he compares the creation of a Hindu culture propagating the concept of acceptance of a shared Hindu heritage.

-Golwalkar always believed that casteism "served a great purpose in critical times".
-He called Manu "the first, greatest and the wisest lawgiver of mankind".
+Golwalkar always believed that casteism served a great purpose in critical times.
+He called Manu (traditionally ascribed as the writer of Manusmriti) the first, greatest, and the wisest lawgiver of mankind.

-According to Ramachandra Guha's book Makers of Modern India, Golwalkar saw Muslims, Christians and communists as the biggest threats to the creation of a Hindu state.
-Golwalkar has been criticized for similarities in ideas with those of the Nazis.
+According to Ramachandra Guha's book Makers of Modern India, Golwalkar saw Muslims, Christians, and communists as the biggest threats to the creation of a Hindu state.
+Golwalkar has been "criticised" for "similarities in ideas" with those of the Nazis, particularly by Hindutva adversaries and critics alike.
 For instance, Golwalkar's book We, or Our Nationhood Defined, published in 1939, includes the following quote:

-However, Golwalkar cooperated with the British in World War II in their war against Hitler and Nazism and the Axis Powers, and was supportive of the Jews, showing admiration and sympathy for them.
+However, Golwalkar "cooperated" with the British in World War II in their war against Adolf Hitler and Nazism, and the Axis powers, and was supportive of the Jews, showing admiration and sympathy for them.
 He was firmly supportive of the formation of Israel.

-Golwalkar believed that people following Semitic faiths (Muslims and Christians) must be prevented from being Indians.
-They could live only at the sufferance of the majority Hindu community.The non-Hindu peoples in Hindusthan must either adopt the Hindu culture and language, must learn to respect and hold in reverence Hindu religion, must entertain no idea but those of glorification of the Hindu race and culture — in one word they must cease to be foreigners, or may stay in the country, wholly subordinated to the Hindu nation, claiming nothing, deserving no privileges, far less preferential treatment—not even citizen's rights.
+Golwalkar believed that people following Semitic faiths (particularly Muslims and Christians) must either adopt or respect Hindu culture, otherwise they do not deserve the rights the citizens.The non-Hindu peoples in Hindustan must either adopt the Hindu culture and language, must learn to respect and hold in reverence Hindu religion, must entertain no idea but those of glorification of the Hindu race and culture—in one word they must cease to be foreigners, or may stay in the country, wholly subordinated to the Hindu nation, claiming nothing, deserving no privileges, far less preferential treatment—not even citizen's rights.